saitejesh-cyber/trust-before-intelligence-book/manuscript/06_chapter_5_intelligence_layers.md

 ### Why Agents Need RAG

-Without RAG, language models rely solely on their training data—knowledge frozen at their cutoff date, containing no information about your specific organization, patients, or operations.
+Without RAG, language models rely solely on their training data knowledge frozen at their cutoff date, containing no information about your specific organization, patients, or operations.
 The result is confident hallucination: responses that sound authoritative but are factually wrong.

 RAG solves this by grounding LLM responses in retrieved context.[8][9]
-Instead of asking "What are the risk factors for this patient?" and hoping the LLM remembers general medical knowledge, RAG retrieves the specific patient's records—lab results, diagnoses, medications, encounters—and provides them as context.
+Instead of asking "What are the risk factors for this patient?" and hoping the LLM remembers general medical knowledge, RAG retrieves the specific patient's records, lab results, diagnoses, medications, encounters and provides them as context.
 The LLM generates responses based on actual data, with citations pointing to source documents.

 Anthropic's production RAG guidance explains that well-implemented retrieval architectures significantly reduce hallucination rates by grounding language model responses in retrieved factual information, with retrieval latency targets of 200ms or less for real-time conversational applications.[2]

 ### Stage 1: Query Understanding

-Query understanding extracts intent, entities, and constraints from natural language—enabling "Show me Dr. Martinez's high-risk patients" to become executable logic.
+Query understanding extracts intent, entities, and constraints from natural language enabling "Show me Dr. Martinez's high-risk patients" to become executable logic.
 Components include intent classification (search/command/question), entity extraction (patients, providers, conditions), constraint identification (filters, ranges), and query reformulation for optimal retrieval.

 ### Stage 2: Embedding Generation

-Embedding models transform text into high-dimensional vectors where similar concepts cluster together—enabling "diabetes management" to match "glycemic control" without shared keywords.[15]
+Embedding models transform text into high-dimensional vectors where similar concepts cluster together enabling "diabetes management" to match "glycemic control" without shared keywords.[15]
 Echo chose text-embedding-3-large (3,072 dimensions) for production accuracy, text-embedding-3-small for batch cost optimization.

 | Model | Provider | Dimensions | Best For | Cost |
 |-------|----------|------------|----------|------|